apache/apisix/docs/en/latest/build-apisix-dev-environment-on-mac.md

 #
 -->

-If you wish to quickly build and develop APISIX on your system, you can refer to this tutorial.
+If you want to quickly build and develop APISIX on your Mac platform, you can refer to this tutorial.

 :::note

-This tutorial is suitable for situations where you need to quickly get started with introductory development.
-If you want to take further steps for a better development experience, a preferable option is a Linux-based virtual machine or directly using such systems as your development environment.
+This tutorial is suitable for situations where you need to quickly start development on the Mac platform, if you want to go further and have a better development experience, the better choice is the Linux-based virtual machine, or directly use this kind of system as your development environment.

 You can see the specific supported systems [here](install-dependencies.md#install).